 One of the tools we use in phonetic research is forced alignment, which will automatically label the word-level and phone-level segments in a piece of speech.
 Many of the freely available tools that exist to perform this task do an adequate job, but they rely on the Hidden Markov Model Toolkit (HTK), which can be cumbersome to install and get working correctly.
 Neural networks, and especially deep nets are seeing a resurgence in the machine learning field and becoming a state of the art technique, however, and seem worth investigating as the backend of a forced aligner tool.
 Such a new tool may provide better alignment results than would the HTK-based aligners, and could leverage more easily accessible and freer software libraries.

 Equitable Access to Speech Technologies

-Speech technology is often only available for those who speak majority languages, which can be problematic.
+Speech technology is often only available for those who speak majority languages, which can limit an individual's ability to use a computer.
 Speech synthesis, for instance, is used in technologies such as screen readers, digital assistants, and general text-to-speech programs.
 However, this software can be difficult to find (or even non-existent) for non-majority languages.
 This gap of technology could perhaps be filled using free and open source software.
 After a preliminary investigation into the feasibility of automated speech synthesis voice creation on an arbitrary language with minimal data using free and open source tools and language material that is currently available and easily accessible, it seems to me that the systems aren't there yet for full automation.
 This has implications into the development of speech synthesis systems by non-experts and computer accessibility, and further research and development is needed in this area to allow more equitable access to speech technologies.